point-4ward/Home-Assistant/custom_components/README.md

 These are the custom_components I use in my HA.

-The gmusic switch - *TODO - link to the gmusic thread*
+The gmusic switch by Danielhiversen - https://community.home-assistant.io/t/google-music-in-ha/10976

-The Hue sensor - *TODO - link to robmarkcole's Github*
+The Hue sensor by RobMarkCole - https://github.com/robmarkcole/Hue-sensors-HASS